mynlp/Sem4Dialogue/README.md

 # Uniform semantics for Semantic Parsing and Task-Oriented Dialogue Systems
 This is the repository for the paper Syntactic and Semantic Uniformity for Semantic Parsing and Task-Oriented Dialogue Systems (EMNLP Findings 2022)

-## Models
+## Introduction
-For now, the implemented models are the Transformer model and LSTM with Copy mechanism which you can use directly to get some initial results.
-However, the key idea is the paper proposed a framework to unify different semantics of different machine-readable formats.
 ![avatar](emnlp_page-0001.jpg)
+For now, you can find the implemented models are the Transformer model and LSTM with Copy mechanism which you can use directly to get some initial results.
+In conclusion, the key idea of the paper is a framework to unify different semantics of different machine-readable formats in Semantic Parsing and Task-Oriented Dialgoue.
+The performance is not the main focus of this paper.
 If you are interested in this research, you can refer to the [paper](https://aclanthology.org/2022.findings-emnlp.60/) for detail.
 ## Datasets
 Current datasets covered in the repository are: